Bodies in suitcases: Woman, 42, arrested in South Korea, faces NZ extradition

 An arrest warrant was issued by the Korean courts as a result of a request from authorities in New Zealand and South Korea.

-The bodies of the children, aged between 5 and 10 years old, were found by those who had unwittingly bought the suitcases from a South Auckland storage unit as part of an auction for abandoned goods.
+The bodies of the children, aged between five and 10, were found by those who had unwittingly bought the suitcases from a South Auckland storage unit as part of an auction for abandoned goods.

 The police investigation into the case – launched after the grisly find on August 11 at a Manurewa property – saw Interpol called in.